 Google feedback and reviews are a simple and great way to achieve it.
 Collecting user-generated content helps keep your website’s content fresh and updated, impacting your SEO performance.

 By acquiring review stars - Google Seller Ratings or Review Snippets - in Google search results page, you’re building transparency, trust and customer confidence earlier in the funnel, pushing browsers to choose you over any of your competitors, and therefore dramatically increasing your click-through and conversion rates whilst lowering your cost per click.

-Did you know Trustpilot company profiles appear in ~0.15% of all Google searches?
+Did you know Trustpilot business profiles appear in ~0.15% of all Google searches?
 If you’re still unsure whether or not online reviews could benefit your business, this might do the trick!

 To learn how we, as a Google Review Partner, can help you collect and manage reviews, download a free copy of our Trustpilot Complete Guide to Reviews below.